BrenoTeixeira/cardio_catch_disease/README.md

 # 7.0.
 Business Results

-Here we can see the worst and best-case scenarios for the business in the current diagnostic process and in the proposed solution with machine learning.
+Here, we can see the worst and best-case scenarios for the business in the current diagnostic process and in the proposed solution with machine learning.

 ## 7.1.
 Current Business Performance